HiJen14/HiJen14.github.io/pages/windwaker/windwakermain.md

 To document them and make gamers / runners aware they exist.
 You can also find set-ups for some of the tricks/glitches.</p>
 <br />
 <p><span style="color:red">The glitches, bugs and exploits explained on this website are discovered by
 the Wind Waker HD community.
-Only the glitches I'm sure about discovered by me will state so.
 At the moment, I'm not sure if I just rediscovered some of these glitches, so I won't state them as discovered by me.
 </span></p>
 <p>&nbsp;</p>